 On February 15, 2002, Gilbert Arenas made his first career start in the NBA.

-On February 17, 2002, against the Atlanta Hawks, Gilbert Arenas had his first double-digit scoring game with 12 points.
+On February 17, 2002, Gilbert Arenas had his first double-digit scoring game, scoring 12 points against the Atlanta Hawks.

 After the 2002-03 season, Gilbert Arenas became a restricted free agent and signed a six-year, $60 million contract with the Washington Wizards, becoming the face of the franchise.

-In 2002, Gilbert Arenas was voted the NBA Most Improved Player during his final season in Golden State.
-He also earned All-NBA Team selections during his time in Washington.
+In 2002, Gilbert Arenas was voted the NBA Most Improved Player in his final season in Golden State.

-In 2004-05, Gilbert Arenas teamed up with Larry Hughes to give the Wizards the highest-scoring backcourt duo in the NBA.
+In 2004-05, Gilbert Arenas teamed up with Larry Hughes to give the Wizards the highest-scoring backcourt duo in the NBA, and Arenas was selected for his first NBA All-Star Game.

-During the 2005–06 NBA season, Gilbert Arenas averaged 29.3 points and two steals per game, ranking fourth among the league's scoring and steals leaders, respectively.
+During the 2005-06 NBA season, Gilbert Arenas averaged 29.3 points per game, ranking fourth among the scoring leaders.

 On December 17, 2006, Gilbert Arenas scored a career-high 60 points in an overtime game versus the Los Angeles Lakers, leading the Wizards to a 147-141 victory.
-He also set an NBA record for most points in one overtime period with 16.
+This tied the Wizards' franchise record for points scored in a game.

 On January 3, 2007, Gilbert Arenas hit a 32-foot buzzer-beater to win the game against the Milwaukee Bucks, 108-105.